TheMaster1127/HTpy/DOCUMENTATION.md

 View a showcase of programs created using the HTpy programming language, demonstrating its capabilities.

-Check HTH v2 written in HTpy at https://github.com/TheMaster1127/HTH/blob/main/HTH.htpy
+Check this simple code at https://github.com/TheMaster1127/HTpy/blob/main/test.htpy

 ---